Jefferson49/RepositoryHierarchy/README.md

 #### Preferences for the main Repository Hierarchy list
 + Show label before call number category.
++ Show titles of call number categories (if available from .po file).
 + Show help icon after label for delimiter expression.
 + Show help link after label for delimiter expression.
 + Use truncated categories.
 The call number categories will be truncated and shown without the trunk.